Last updated on November 4th, 2023 at 06:10 pm

-Valparai is an unexplored wonder of Western Ghats.
-After a nice drive from Coimbatore – which was captured in first part Valparai – Unexplored Wonder – we arrive in Sinnadorai Bungalow and get floored by the beautiful bungalow.
+Valparai is an unexplored wonder of the Western Ghats.
+After a nice drive from Coimbatore – which was captured in the first part Valparai – Unexplored Wonder – we arrive at Sinnadorai Bungalow and get floored by the beautiful bungalow.

-Poorna start chatting with Murugan and question him on different places to explore from the list i have already made.
-Unfortunately, safaris and trekking inside the forest is banned due to forest fire – we had confirmed this before our departure as we wanted to try elephant safari etc – which left us in going for walks in the estate, see some places around.
-Murugan ask us whether we are game for night safari in our Scorpio – a drive through the remote parts of estates – which will give us opportunity to see elephants, leopards and Indian Guar.
+I start chatting with Murugan and questions him on different places to explore from the list I have already made.
+Unfortunately, safaris and trekking inside the forest are banned due to forest fire – we had confirmed this before our departure as we wanted to try elephant safari etc – which left us going for walks in the estate, seeing some places around.
+Murugan asks us whether we are game for a night safari in our Scorpio – a drive through the remote parts of estates – which will give us the opportunity to see elephants, leopards and Indian Guar.
 We naturally jump at the idea and confirm that we can do it after dinner.

 We ask Murugan if we can get a cup of tea and he obliges with the best cuppa.
-Reaching our room, we enjoy the valley freshly drenched by mango showers and wait for the sun play hide and seek again before vanishing behind clouds and set in the horizon.
+Reaching our room, we enjoy the valley freshly drenched by mango showers and wait for the sun to play hide and seek again before vanishing behind clouds and setting on the horizon.
 Everything looks fresh and everything looks green here!!

 As the night sets in, we notice the fireflies near the trees.
-Trees almost look like a decorated Christmas tree.
-I had seen lovely pictures of these fireflies taken by Lalu.
-I ask Murugan about this phenomenon.
-He says that the numbers are small now and will increase after couple of rains.
-Brinda tries to capture in the camera but is not successful as numbers are small.
+Trees almost look like decorated Christmas trees.
+I asked Murugan about this phenomenon.
+He says that the numbers are small now and will increase after a couple of rains.
+Brinda tries to capture it in the camera but is not successful as the numbers are small.